dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**People who make you feel better about yourself when you're sad are so important.**
+**When you feel like giving up, that's when you need to dig deep and push through your self doubt and weaknesses.**

 Anonymous